-If you need to present this topic in more detail you also can buy presentation online.
+If you need to present this topic in more detail you also can

-Racial profiling is when an individual’s ethnicity is used by law enforcement personnel in determining whether or not to engage in enforcement.
-In the twentieth century, punishment and crime have provided powerful symbols of the racial divide in the United States of America (Cochran & Warren, 2012).
+Warren, 2012).
 In the past, chain-gang style penal practices and lynchings alongside judicial bigotry proved to be common, especially in the criminal judicial systems that existed in the south (Maarten, 2012).
 Throughout America, racial minorities were mostly tried by white juries found in white courtrooms.
 This is clearly seen in the Scottsboro rape case trial of 1931-1932.

 Sentencing laws were discriminatory.
 Harsh sanctions were imposed on black people who were found victimizing white people.
 The police played a major role in racial violence by participating actively and failing to restrain mob actions.
 Over the last centuries, the police participated in racial riots in American cities and their behavior promoted hostility and violence towards minority communities (Maarten, 2012).

 However, over the last fifty years, the United States Supreme Court’s cases and its legislature have made racial discrimination unconstitutional.
 This has been inspired by civil rights activists and other reforms movements.
 Various states of the United States have reported requirements that cover incidences of racial profiling.
 For example, Texas requires all agencies to give an annual report regarding its Law Enforcement Commission.
 In September 2001, the state of Texas passed a law that required all law enforcement agencies to start collecting data.
 This was in connection with pedestrian and traffic stops that were to commence in January 2002.
 Even though in recent years discrimination has diminished, the perception of it and the reality of unfairness in the judicial system are still a matter to grapple with.
-Ethnic and racial disparities continue to persist in the criminal justice system in the United States of America (Cochran & Warren, 2012)
+Ethnic and racial disparities continue to persist in the criminal justice system in the United States of America (

 The police’s public image is measured in different ways.
 The means used to gauge public support towards the police vary greatly.
 It is accompanied with questions of if respondents trust or have confidence in the police.
 The questions asked are not specific, but are often of a general character.
 The terminology that is often used in public opinion polls makes a difference in estimating the general image of the police.

 There are various important reasons for evaluating the general image of the policeman.
 First and foremost, the understanding of the general image of police officers by the public provides a crucial indicator of support for the police among their constituents.
-Being aware of the public image of the police force is a necessary element in improving the relationship between the police and the public (Peterson, 2012).
-Hence, community surveys prove to be an important component of the community policing movement.
+Being aware of the public image of the police force is a necessary element in improving the relationship between the police and the public (

 Another reason is that the general image of the police can greatly affect the kind of behavior of the public that is prone to greatly interest the police.
 Such behavior includes supporting tax initiatives that are designed to improve the resources that local police agencies harbor.
 Communities that have a negative attitude towards the police are likely to be less supportive towards the police in doing their jobs.
-They are also likely to be reluctant to file complaints, produce media problems, and prove to be rebellious (Peterson, 2012).
+They are also likely to be reluctant to file complaints, produce media problems, and prove to be rebellious (

 Another major reason for measuring the general image of the police is that there is a small but growing amount of evidence that individuals who foresee the authority exercised against them as legitimate are probably likely to rebel against the authority and violate the law.
 As much as research remains to be done on perceived legitimacy of the police, evidence suggests that when the police institution loses legitimacy, this results in an increased percentage of crime and rebellion against legal and political institutions.